ArfNtz/themes/presentation.md

 # Things I like
 ## Explore
-I'm curious about people, ideas and things.
+I'm curious, often about people, ideas, methods, and technology.
 I imagine how we can do better.
 My activity often goes from proofs of concepts to frameworks.
 A few years ago I had the opportunity to setup a completely new software environment at http://www.xloan.fr.
 Currently I experiment, here http://www.arfntz.fr and there https://github.com/arfntz, with mobile devices and distributed architectures.